ReemAljunaibi/stellr-help-docs/docs/dashboard/index.md

   ### 5. My Tasks

   <p class="body">
     Displays tasks assigned to you, grouped by related platform or event.
-You can click each task to jump directly to the parent section.
+You can click each task to jump directly to the <a href="/tasks" class="text-accent-secondary underline">task’s parent section</a>.
   </p>

   <div class="bg-gray-light p-4 rounded text-sm text-gray-dark mt-2">